 Collaborate and Coordinate Care

-Approximately 85 percent of Johns Hopkins Home Care and Potomac Home Health Care patients are coming from a hospital setting.
+Approximately 85 percent of Johns Hopkins Care at Home and Johns Hopkins Care at Home - Potomac patients are coming from a hospital setting.
 Prior to discharge, home care coordinators, who are strategically placed at each Johns Hopkins Medicine hospital, coordinate with home care providers, hospital care teams, patients and their caregivers to ensure that patients will begin to receive care within 48 hours.

 Communicating Clearly with Patients